obsidiansystems/ledger-app-tezos/README.md

 or plausible deniability features should look at the [Ledger's documentation on this](https://support.ledgerwallet.com/hc/en-us/articles/115005214529-Advanced-Passphrase-options).

-Note that Ledgers with different seeds will appear to `tezos-client` to be different Ledgers.
+Note that Ledger hardeware wallets with different seeds will appear to `tezos-client` to be different Ledgers.
 Note also that it can change what key is authorized in the Baking App.
-When using these features in a Ledger used for baking, please exit and re-start the Baking App right before baking is supposed to happen, and manually verify that it displays the key you expect to bake for.
+When using these features in a Ledger device used for baking, please exit and re-start the Baking App right before baking is supposed to happen, and manually verify that it displays the key you expect to bake for.